MrR0807/Java_Notes/Spring-Security-In-Action/Spring-Security-In-Action.md

 Technically, what happens here is that when the client redirects the user to the authorization server, the client calls the authorization endpoint with the following details in the request query:
 * **response_type** with the value *code*, which tells the authorization server thatthe client expects a code.
 The client needs the code to obtain an access token, as you’ll see in the second step.
-* **client_id** with the value of the client ID, which identifies the applicationitself.
+* **client_id** with the value of the client ID, which identifies the application itself.
-* **redirect_uri**, which tells the authorization server where to redirect the userafter successful authentication.
+* **redirect_uri**, which tells the authorization server where to redirect the user after successful authentication.
 Sometimes the authorization server already knows a default redirect URI for each client.
 For this reason, the client doesn’t need to send the redirect URI.
 * **scope**, which is similar to the granted authorities we discussed in chapter 5.
-* **state**, which defines a cross-site request forgery (CSRF) token used for theCSRF protection we discussed in chapter 10.
+* **state**, which defines a cross-site request forgery (CSRF) token used for the CSRF protection we discussed in chapter 10.

 After successful authentication, the authorization server calls back the client on the redirect URI and provides a code and the state value.
 The client checks that the state value is the same as the one it sent in the request to confirm that it was not someone else attempting to call the redirect URI.
 The client uses the code to obtain an access token as presented in step 2.